 Keeping the house clean and tidy is a requirement of your tenancy agreement.

-Carpets should be hoovered once a fortnight, with areas underneath & behind furniture being hoovered once a month at a minimum.
+Carpets should be vacuumed once a fortnight, with areas underneath & behind furniture being vacuumed once a month at a minimum.

 Bathrooms, shower rooms & toilets must be cleaned regularly.
 Baths, shower cubicles & sinks should be cleaned with an appropriate bathroom spray, as well as any tiles to prevent a build-up of mould.
 Clean your toilet with bleach regularly, as well as using lime scale remover to prevent a build-up of lime scale below the waterline.

 Taps/showers should be wiped down regularly, as well as mirrors and windows.
-Bathroom fans should also be hoovered occasionally to prevent a build-up of dust that may affect the functionality of the fans.
+Bathroom fans should also be vacuumed occasionally to prevent a build-up of dust that may affect the functionality of the fans.

 Your kitchen must be kept clean & tidy at all times.
 Food should be stored in sealed containers, both in fridges and cupboards, and any food spillages should be cleaned up immediately.
 Empty your bins regularly.